Hormone Replacement Specialists & MyFitMed located in Dallas, TX

 A low libido, or loss of your sex drive, occasionally affects everyone as they go through periods of stress, illness, or discontent with their partner.
 But for many people, low libido becomes a chronic problem due to hormone imbalances.
-Our providel at MyFitMed is an expert in diagnosing and treating hormone imbalances, especially low testosterone, which affects libido in men and women.
-If you’d like to revitalize your sex life, call our office in Dallas, Texas, or book a same-day consultation online.
+Our provider at MyFitMed is an expert in diagnosing and treating hormone imbalances, especially low testosterone, which affects libido in men and women.
+If you’d like to revitalize your sex life, call our office in Dallas and Frisco, Texas, or book a same-day consultation online.

 A wide range of health conditions and medications can affect sex drive in men and women.
 Any health condition that causes pain -- such as arthritis or low back pain -- can diminish your desire for sex.

 Chronic diseases such as diabetes, high blood pressure, and coronary artery disease may affect your physical response, making it harder for women to become aroused or for men to get and keep an erection.

 Everyday issues like ongoing stress at work or at home, fatigue, anxiety, or depression often interfere with libido in men and women.
 Of course, relationship problems can always have an impact on your sex life.

 Men and women can both develop sexual dysfunction.
 In men, this usually means problems like premature ejaculation and erectile dysfunction.
 Women often have a hard time becoming aroused, can’t have an orgasm, or they have pain during intercourse.

 Despite the many possible causes of low libido, one of the most common is a hormone imbalance.